Who Is Eligible

 To qualify for annual loan renewals, students must demonstrate continuing financial need and satisfactory academic progress toward receiving their degrees.

 The Scholarship Foundation of St. Louis does not discriminate on the basis of race, religion, creed, national origin, gender, age, color, sexual orientation, veteran status, or physical or mental disability.

 Additional eligibility requirements

 Applicants must have lived in the St. Louis metropolitan region for at least two years prior to the date of their application.
-The metropolitan region consists of the City of St. Louis and St. Louis County; Franklin, Jefferson, Lincoln, St. Charles, Warren and Washington counties in Missouri; and the Illinois counties of Bond, Calhoun, Clinton, Jersey, Macoupin, Madison, Monroe, and St. Clair.
+The metropolitan region consists of the City of St. Louis and St. Louis County; Franklin, Jefferson, Lincoln, St. Charles, and Warren counties in Missouri; and the Illinois counties of Bond, Calhoun, Clinton, Jersey, Macoupin, Madison, Monroe, and St. Clair.

 Applicants must have earned a high school diploma with a minimum cumulative grade point average of 2.0.
 Alternatively, applicants may have successfully completed the General Education Development (GED) tests to obtain a high school equivalency certificate.

 Individuals with a history of educational loan default or bankruptcy are asked to submit a statement of explanation.
 The Scholarship Foundation will take an applicant’s exceptional circumstances into consideration.

 Students who have already obtained a bachelor’s degree are not eligible to apply.